September 6, 2015

 It was already dark when I began to think about my options on where to sleep that night.

-In other words, I checked out local bridges and so on.
-But they were mostly already occupied (with various levels of life)...
+I checked out local bridges, but they were already occupied with various levels of life.

 DSCF6778 copy_1